socrata-platform/balboa/balboa-client-dispatcher/README.md

  )
 ```

-Others: TODO

 ## Usage and Code Example

 ### Using the existing Metrics Dispatcher

-The Metric Dispatcher is fully dependent on the runtime configuration file.
-IE. balboa.properties.
-The following is
+The Metric Dispatcher is fully dependent on the runtime configuration, which is
+wholly configurable through environmental variables.
+The following is an example
- an example of required properties.
-Notice balboa.dispatcher.types value is a comma separated list of
+of required properties.
+Notice balboa.dispatcher.types value is a comma-
+separated list

 ```
- # Declare the desired client types you want to utilize in a comma separated list.
- balboa.dispatcher.types = "jms,kafka"
 # All failed client writes will fall into this directory.
 IE. "path/to/directory/jms"
- balboa.emergency.backup.dir = "path/to/directory"

- # Client Specific Configuration Details

- # Client Type: JMS
- # Where is the activemq server.
- balboa.jms.activemq.server = "server:port"
- # Where is the activemq server.
- balboa.jms.activemq.queue = "queue"

- # Client Type: KAFKA
- # List of Kafka brokers for pulling down metadata
- balboa.kafka.brokers = "server1:port1,server2:port2,server3:port3"
- # Kafka Topic
- balboa.kafka.topic = "some_topic"
+export BALBOA_EMERGENCY_BACKUP_DIR="path/to/directory"

+# Provide the location of the ActiveMQ server:
+export BALBOA_JMS_AMQ_SERVER="server:port"

+# Provide the name of the ActiveMQ queue
+export BALBOA_JMS_AMQ_QUEUE="queue"
 ```

-Include the MetricLoggerToDispatcher trait in your class, object, or other trait.
-Then call MetricLogger() to get a
+Include the MetricLoggerToDispatcher trait in your class, object, or other
-reference to the MetricLogger.
+trait.
+Then call MetricLogger() to get a reference to the MetricLogger.

 ```
 class MyContainingClass extends MetricLoggerToDispatcher {